swyxio/spark-joy/README.md

 <details>
 <summary>
-Use generic names if you want it swappable for dark mode.
+You may or may not want to use generic names if you want it swappable for dark mode.
 Example [yellowish palette](https://codepen.io/oliviale/full/XyqQYL):
 </summary>